rfomin/elfbsp/README.md

 (replacing the ".wad" extension).
 If the backup file already exists, it will be silently overwritten.

-`-f --fast`
-Enables a faster method for selecting partition lines.
-On large maps this can be significantly faster, however the BSP tree may not be as good.

 `-m --map  NAME(s)`
 Specifies one or more maps to process.
 All other maps will be skipped (not touched at all).